-This three part series is designed to help Challenging Behavior Specialists (CBS) implement appropriate Functional Based Assessments (FBA) and to create effective and durable Behavior Intervention Plans (BIP) for children who display challenging behaviors.
-Part one of this three part series includes six ICN sessions designed to increase the CBS’s understanding of the basic principles of behavior from an Applied Behavior Analysis perspective.
-This series is designed to increase understanding of basic concepts as a foundation of support for deeper understanding of the concepts from which FBA and BIP is drawn from in the second part of this series.
+This three-part series is designed to help Challenging Behavior Specialists (CBS) implement appropriate Functional Based Assessments (FBA) and to create effective and durable Behavior Intervention Plans (BIP) for children who display challenging behaviors.
+Part three of this series includes seven ICN sessions designed to increase the CBS’s understanding and abilities to conduct the full gamut of technologies that not only help constitute an initial Behavior Intervention Plan (BIP), but also ways to evaluate, modify, fade, and generalize that plan for maximum effect with the fewest negative side effects.
+This series is designed to increase understanding of what BIP components to use based off of the results of a well conducted FBA.

 It is strongly recommended that attendees read these articles before attending sessions, as much of the content in the session will be gleaned from these readings.

-Any remaining time during sessions will be allocated for question and answers periods regarding the topics and for networking and information sharing between AEA staff and participants.
+Any remaining time during sessions will be allocated for question and answer periods regarding the topics and for networking and information sharing between AEA staff and participants.

 All efforts will be made to keep topics on the dates listed.
 Changes may be made based on presenter availability or the emergence of unplanned issues (e.g., weather).

 Using Experimental Design to Evaluate BIPs and FBA Data

 The initial session of Part Three of this Series will focus on the usefulness of experimental designs to demonstrate the effects or non-effects of a BIP on challenging behavior.
 The three main experimental designs and their appropriate use will be discussed.